 Identifying and implementing innovative ways to boost workplace culture has never been more important, and not just because of the relatively tight job market in which good employees are hard to find.
 Gallup’s workplace research finds that a shocking 85 percent of employees report they are not engaged at work.

 That’s what keeps Rachel G. up at night.
 Rachel is a senior manager in our audit and accounting department and serves as Chair of the firm’s EOC committee.
 She’s been with us for three years, after working for several other regional CPA firms.

 “Other firms talk about culture, but it’s not their main focus or they don’t put the effort into it as they do here,” Rachel said.
 “Certainly, we’re like every other CPA firm in that we measure utilization rates and expect people to work hard.
 But the difference is there’s a foundational concern that rests underneath – with whether people are happy, whether they have what they need to succeed – personally and for our clients.
 Culture is about more than whether you completed that spreadsheet.”

 BMF CEO Richard Fedorovich explains that having strong cultural ties to the core of its competitive strategy.
 “Simply put, culture ties to client satisfaction.
 It positions us at the front of the line to hire and retain the very best people, who in turn, are talented and driven to provide the very best strategic counsel to our clients.
-Every accounting firm is governed by the same set of financial regulations; so it’s our ability to interpret and apply those regulations in ways that are more insightful than what they’d hear anywhere else that provides the most powerful differentiation for us.
+The same set of financial regulations governs every accounting firm; so it’s our ability to interpret and apply those regulations in ways that are more insightful than what they’d hear anywhere else that provides the most powerful differentiation for us.
 That only happens with a workforce that comes to work every day focused on making an impact for their clients.”